 On August 14, 2007, the plaintiffs filed amended complaints in the six focus cases.
 On September 27, 2007, the plaintiffs moved to certify a class in these six cases.
-On November 14, 2007, the issuers and the underwriters named as defendants in the six focus cases filed motions to dismiss the amended complaints.
+On November 14, 2007, the defendants in the six focus cases filed motions to dismiss the amended complaints.
 On March 26, 2008, the District Court dismissed the Securities Act claims of those members of the putative classes in the focus cases who sold their securities for a price in excess of the initial offering price and those who purchased outside the previously certified class period.
 With respect to all other claims, the motions to dismiss were denied.
 On October 10, 2008, at the request of plaintiffs, plaintiffs' motion for class certification was withdrawn, without prejudice.
 On April 3, 2009, the plaintiffs submitted to the Court a motion for preliminary approval of a settlement of the approximately 300 coordinated cases, which includes the Company, the underwriter defendants in its class action lawsuit, and the plaintiff class in its class action lawsuit.
 The insurers for the issuer defendants in the coordinated cases will make the settlement payment on behalf of the issuers, including the Company.
-The settlement is subject to termination by the parties under certain circumstances, and is subject to Court approval.
-There is no assurance that the settlement will be concluded or that the Court will approve the settlement.
+On June 11, 2009, the Court issued an order preliminarily approving the proposed stipulation and agreement of settlement among the parties and certifying settlement classes.
+The settlement is subject to termination by the parties under certain circumstances and final approval by the Court.
+The hearing on final approval is currently scheduled for September 10, 2009.
+There is no assurance that the Court will grant final approval.